Fuyukai/OWAPI/api.md

 ### Formatting

-The default output is standard JSON, but you can prettify it with `?format=json_pretty"` to have it in a more readable format.
+The default output is standard JSON, but you can prettify it with `?format=json_pretty` to have it in a more readable format.
 (The other option is installing a browser plugin, such as [JSONView](https://jsonview.com/).